rbender/SimpleSensors/README.md

 - pin number
 - units (eg: "volts", "lumens", "F", etc)

 SimpleSensors are collected into a SensorCollection object which performs batch operations on the sensors (setup, reading, etc).
+SensorCollections also have an id and name.

+Sensor data is read and output via Emitters.
+The library currently includers two emitter implementations: One that outputs plain text and one that outputs JSON.
+Both use the Arduino "Print" interface which is supported by Serial connections and other libraries.

+A separate project will support emitting over Ethernet and WiFi.

 ##To-Do